 Children can experience a range of mental health conditions, including:

 - Attention-deficit/hyperactivity disorder (ADHD).
-This condition typically includes symptoms in three categories: difficulty paying attention, hyperactivity and impulsive behavior.
-Some children with ADHD have symptoms in all of these categories, while others may have symptoms in only one.
+This condition typically includes symptoms in difficulty paying attention, hyperactivity and impulsive behavior.
+Some children with ADHD have symptoms in all of these categories, while others might have symptoms in only one.

 - Autism spectrum disorder (ASD).
 Autism spectrum disorder is a serious developmental disorder that appears in early childhood — usually before age 3.
 Though symptoms and severity vary, ASD always affects a child's ability to communicate and interact with others.